-On the day you are volunteering please arrive at The Vine Church, 131 Garvock Hill, Dunfermline at 1:45p.m.
+On the day you are volunteering please arrive at The Vine Church, 131 Garvock Hill, Dunfermline at 11:15a.m.
 Please park your car at the side of the building and walk round to the front of the building.
 Please have your own facemask on (as detailed below) and please ensure you keep 2m social distancing from all other volunteers at all times as you wait.
-You will receive a short briefing on the instructions for the day and then we will head off to various pick up points ready for people to collect their food at 2:30p.m to 3:30pm.
+You will receive a short briefing on the instructions for the day, you will be assigned a delivery route and then you will head off to deliver the free meals.

 As a volunteer you have an obligation to protect confidential or personal information in relation to other volunteers and other organisations/events.
 If you have access to confidential information (including addresses or telephone numbers of colleagues/clients/other volunteers), you should never discuss or disclose such information to unauthorised personnel both during and after your involvement with the organisation.

 All requests from members of the media for comments/information should be politely directed to the team leader, Aaron Dowds.
 This is to ensure the accuracy of all information given to the media and to help maintain good relationships.
 Similarly, you should exercise discretion when commenting in your private capacity about the project where your comment may be understood to be an official comment on behalf of the organisation.

 Because the Scottish government has decided to pause shielding, those who are at higher risk can now volunteer for FREE MEALS is they decide to do so and assess they are satisfied with the health and safety measures in place.
 They must be confident that the FREE MEALS service does not present a risk given their personal health condition.
 Here is the latest advice from the Scottish government: